Tainted\\Coders

 App states

-Your App has a particular state it is in at any given time which determines which Schedule your app runs.
+Your App is always in a certain AppState.
+This state determines which Schedule your app runs.

-Creating our states
+Creating app states

 States in Bevy are any enum or struct that implements the States trait.